intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Protocol designers are strongly encouraged to continue to maintain and evolve protocols beyond their initial inception and definition.
-Involvement of those who implement and deploy the protcol is a critical part of this process, as they provide input on their experience with how the protocol is used.
+Involvement of those who implement and deploy the protocol is a critical part of this process, as they provide input on their experience with how the protocol is used.

 Most interoperability problems do not require revision of protocols or protocol